 In some states, how the assets is titled can effect Medicaid Payback (joint accounts).

-Connecticut and New York have different laws which require special planning.
+Connecticut and New York have different laws which require special planning with a Medicaid Lawyer.